 MA 210.
-Applied Statistics
+Applied Statistics (O, T▶)

 This course will enable the student to collect data by appropriate sampling techniques, summarize data with graphs and tables, calculate descriptive statistics, identify misuses of statistics, assess risk using concepts of probability, estimate and make decisions about means and proportions through the use of confidence intervals and hypothesis testing, and perform linear regression.
 Prerequisite(s): MA 135 (or MA 132, MA 133 and MA 134) with a C or better.
-Credits: 3 Kansas System Wide Transfer Course (MAT1020)
+Credits: 3 Kansas SystemWide Transfer Course (MAT1020) Note(s) O - This course is offered online.

 MA 220.
-Statistics for Management, Life and Social Sciences
+Statistics for Management, Life and Social Sciences (O)

 This course will enable the student to collect data by appropriate sampling techniques, summarize data with graphs and tables, calculate descriptive statistics, identify misuses of statistics, perform linear regression, and estimate and make decisions about means and proportions through the use of confidence intervals, hypothesis testing, and ANOVA.
 The student will learn to use the graphing calculator and computer software as effective tools for statistics.

 Prerequisite(s): MA 135 (or MA 132, MA 133, and MA 134) with a C or better.
-Credits: 5
+Credits: 5Note(s) O - This course is offered online.